zoltan-nz/project_789_app/README.md

 - Finding a presenter gem and using in views

-- Building administration and cms system in emberjs
+- Building administration and cms system in emberjs (should be a separated open source project)

 Deadline: End of April